microsoft/azure-orbital-space-sdk/docs/security/security.md

 For our host and platform service images, we leverage a [build service] solution which enables us to build our service images on-orbit.
 And as part of this, we have a focus on keeping our services-lean and minimize the required storage.
 As part of this, we extended this goal to harden our container images by restricting our container images as far as possible.
 For more details on our container image build service, you can find details [here](./todo_build_service.md).

 ### Isolation of Platform Deployment:
 From a security threat model, our [Platform-deployment](./docs/architecture/runtime-framework/platform-services/deployment.md) is the only service that has elevated permissions for access to the Kubernetes cluster.
 Due to this, fact we have isolated platform deployment to minimize the attack surface.
 All workflows associated with platform-deploy.
+There is no ability for other pods on the network to communicate with platform-deployment.
+The communication model for this service is through files which are provided by the Satellite Owner Operator which are then consumed and annotated to be deployed onto the cluster.

 ### Isolation of Host Machine:
 For the Azure Orbital Space SDK, there is only one service, [Platform-mts](./docs/architecture/runtime-framework/platform-services/message-translation-service.md), that has the ability to access the host machine.
 This is done to access, but the Message Translation Service requires this access so that it can access the underlying spacecraft's API or endpoints.
+This empowers the Satellite Owner Operator to be able to control what kind of API endpoint they implement and their access model via plugin.

 ### Multi-Node Hypervisor Support:
 Another solution for security comes in terms on an implementation option, the Azure Orbital Space SDK supports the ability to handle multi-node clusters, and we have validated this using virtual machines on the linux operating system.
 This provides the capability that should a Sattellite Owner Operator chose to enable multiple virtual machines as nodes on their cluster, you can use labels and kubernetes own node affinity and anti-affinity policies to support enforcement of hypervisor level security by isolating both payload apps away from core, host and platform services, and/or isolation of customer workloads from each other.